3point14guy/notes/11_javascript/javascript-jquery.md

 greeting = () => {
 	console.log("Hello Zack!")
 }

+// we call it the same way
+greeting()
 ```

 We use the function keyword, followed by the functions name and a pair of parenthesis.
 This is also followed by curly brackets.
 Whatever is written inside of these brackets is performed when the function is called.